elixir-lang/elixir/lib/elixir/pages/getting-started/protocols.md

 "#Function<6.71889879/1 in :erl_eval.expr/5>"
 ```

-There are other protocols in Elixir but this covers the most common ones.
+There are other protocols in Elixir, but this covers the most common ones.
 You can learn more about protocols and implementations in the `Protocol` module.